Emergency Preparedness

 • Shears

-• Sanitary pads that can be used to stem any bleeding by applying pressure or to dress a hoof abscess
+• Nappies or sanitary pads that can be used to stem any bleeding by applying pressure or to dress a hoof abscess

 • Duct tape